Ligovo: Grande and Manor of count Orlov, Buxhoeveden, Kushelev

 After Kushelev's death, the manor gradually fell into decay.

-This process of decay was exacerbated by the reforms of 1861.
+This decay process was exacerbated by the reforms of 1861.

-In 1877 in buildings near a mill there was an attempt to set up a sanatorium.
+In 1877, there was an attempt to set up a sanatorium in buildings near a mill.

 In 1879, most of the manor passed to Kurikov's merchant.

 The rural-industrial stage of the history of the settlement has begun, and the Baltic railway was soon extended to Ligovo.

 Suburb of Petersburg

 The settlement became one of the rural suburbs of the capital.

-Local residents sold to summer residents dairy products, berries, fruit, greens.
-Ligovo abounded with a wide variety of summer residences — from own, expensive, enough intricate to the usual cheap country houses which are handed over by owners for summer.
+Permanent residents sold dairy products, berries, fruit, and greens to summer residents.
+Ligovo abounded with a wide variety of summer residences — from own, expensive, enough intricate to the usual cheap country houses which owners hand over for summer.

-For the account of affinity of Ligovo to Saint Petersburg and convenience of the message with it became more active building of constant summer residences.
+For the account affinity of Ligovo to Saint Petersburg and the convenience of the message, it became more active in building constant summer residences.

 As soon as the Saint Petersburg streets will be cleared of snow ..., from different directions Saint Petersburg — in spite of neither on a cold, nor on absence of the correct summer message with summer residences — chains of carts with furniture and different House stuff will be pulled in a direction for a city.

-Ligovo grew has built up with country quarters territory from the Baltic railway to the Peterhofskoye shosse.
+Ligovo grew with country quarters territory from the Baltic railway to the Peterhofskoye shosse.

 Electric illumination and the water drain have been spent.
-Summer residences were under construction were various styles — there were towers turrets, verandahs, colour glasses.
+Summer residences were under construction were various styles — there were towers, turrets, verandahs, and colour glasses.

-Process engineer K. M. Polezhaev and his son, the valid councillor of state B. K. Polezhayev became new heroes of Ligovo.
-Till now the park, and a pond local hit fur-trees name Polezhaevses.
+Process engineer K. M. Polezhaev and his son, the valid councillor of state B. K. Polezhayev, became new heroes of Ligovo.
+Till now, the park and a local pond local hit fur-trees named Polezhaevses.

 In the beginning of the 20th century in area was the Lutheranism centre — to ligovsky arrival colonies of Buksgevden and Panovo concerned.

 Ligovo gradually developed and by 1917 was a satellite town.

-After the October Revolution, in 1918 the city was renamed Uritsk in honour of the revolutionary and politician, Moisei Uritsky.
+After the October Revolution, in 1918, the city was renamed Uritsk in honour of the revolutionary and politician Moisei Uritsky.

 In 1925, town status was officially granted to it.

-The decree of the Presidium of the Supreme body of RSFSR from November 27, 1938 formed the working settlement Ligovo.
+The decree of the Presidium of the Supreme body of RSFSR from November 27, 1938, formed the working settlement Ligovo.

 Ligovo after 1945

 In 1941-1945 of the Soviet Union and Germany participated in Second World War.

-Ligovo has entered into territory on which took place fights for Leningrad (Siege of Leningrad operation).
+Ligovo expanded to include land where combat during the Siege of Leningrad occurred.

-Since December 1941 till January, 1944 on settlement territory there passed a front line.
+From December 1941 till January 1944, on settlement territory, there passed a front line.

-The essential part of the population has been taken out by German armies to a concentration camp «Dulag 154», the part of inhabitants has been evacuated by the Soviet armies to Leningrad.
+The essential part of the population has been taken out by German armies to a concentration camp «Dulag 154», the Soviet armies have evacuated the part of inhabitants to Leningrad.

 All buildings and constructions have been destroyed.
-At deviation the German armies have put out of commission bridges, automobile and railways road.
+The German armies have put out-of-commission bridges, automobiles, railways, and roads at deviation.
 Besides, the set of objects has been mined.
-So, for example from station Dachnoye to station Ligovo sappers have taken and have neutralised minefields in density of 1500 pieces on road kilometre.
+So, for example, from station Dachnoye to station Ligovo, sappers have taken and have neutralised minefields in the density of 1500 pieces on road kilometre.